 Mobile apps, for example, are now being used for such purposes as digital concierge and the access to and analysis of big data, while geo-location is making it easy to present guests with offers and discounts that they can take advantage of at establishments within short walking or driving distance of where they are staying.

 With some leading hotel chains now enabling convenient check-in via mobile phone, technology innovation has never been more important to the hospitality sector than it has been in the year 2015.

-These are far from the only trends for hospitality businesses to look out for over the coming 12 months.
+These hospitality industry trends are not all to look out for over the coming 12 months.
 With international leisure travel showing no signs of relenting alongside ever-increasing customer expectations, no hotel, bed and breakfast, restaurant or similar business can be complacent about its efforts for the remainder of 2015.